kallaway/100-days-of-code/myLog.md

 *Did 3 hours of code on #Stripe //still lots to do, but almostdone.
 (I copied and pasted this from my Twitter, today bc I have a lot to do still.)

 <strong>Thoughts:**</strong> I can feel the deployment getting closer, but still have testing to do.
 I also have a lot of stuff to do in Stripe on things that I am still learning about.

+<h2>Day 16: June 1, 2018 Friday</h2>

+<strong>Today's Progress:**</strong> Day16 #100DaysOfCode More #nodejs project were today's focus.
+Setup Git & did some admin stuff on my VPS, just to mentally break productively...lol.
+More #stripe. ...still working on it.

+<strong>Thoughts</strong> Getting closer.
+Seems so close, but so far.
+I'm stilling learning as I go.
+Sometimes I spend more time reading documentation and examples than I do actually coding.
+Back to work after this post.
 </html>